Reading Time: 7 minutes

 What’s More To Know?

 Check out ValueX2’s future classes: Agility in HR, SSM, SASM, SAFe POPM and more such courses.
-These courses are ideal to meet the needs of ambitious professionals in whom the need to contribute as an agile leader emerges, these courses equip you with up to date knowledge and tools that can revolutionize your career.
+These courses are ideal to meet the needs of ambitious professionals in whom the need to contribute as an agile leader emerges, these courses equip you with up-to-date knowledge and tools that can revolutionize your career.
 For people who want to grow in their existing area of practice as well as those who wish to make a career transition, our courses give you the edge.
 It would be wise not to miss the chance to keep you updated with the latest trends in the constantly developing atmosphere of agile practices.
 Know about our upcoming training sessions here!

 FAQs